anujdhawan/gcp-provisioning/README.md

 If you have any issues installing the client or do not want to use PIP, you can find additional information on installation [here](https://developers.google.com/api-client-library/python/start/installation)

+### Installing Requests Package

+The Python Requests package will be required to make API calls to Orbitera.
+Information on installing the package can be found on the [Requests site](http://docs.python-requests.org/en/master/user/install/#install)

 ## Using the Project Scripts
 ### Modules